 In certain patients, Dr. Provencher may recommend a knee osteotomy.
 A knee osteotomy is used to change the shape (alignment) of the joint and transfer weight from a damaged area to a more anatomically normal area of the joint.
 This procedure leads to reduced pain and stiffness while still allowing for high levels of activity.

-Recovery and Rehabilitation Following a Surgical Osteoarthritis Knee Treatment
+What is Recovery Following a Surgical Osteoarthritis Knee Treatment?

 A surgical osteoarthritis knee treatment designed to correct cartilage damage and preserve the joint is highly effective if performed in the ideal candidate and if the patient follows rehabilitation protocols.
 Based on the procedure performed, patients may be required to wear a brace and/or utilize crutches for several weeks to protect the repaired cartilage.
 All patients will be prescribed a physical therapy program to increase range of motion, reactivate the quadriceps muscle and improve overall joint function.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.